aucad/aml-networks/readme.md

 There are two execution modes: `experiment` and `validate`.

-- `experiment` mode trains a classifier and performs adversarial attack according to provided arguments
+- `experiment` mode trains a classifier and performs adversarial attack according to provided arguments.
-- `validate` mode will check a dataset for correctness
+- `validate` mode will check a dataset for correctness.

 Standard interaction: